 The first week is devoted to giving the workshop participants some of the indispensable tools for its development.
 To begin with, group cohesion exercises are carried out in order to ensure that the students begin to build trust and strengthen ties between them.
 In addition, master classes in script and creativity are imparted, both focused especially on the theme chosen as inspiration for the workshop’s performances: Transhumanism, or the idea of transforming the human condition with the help of science and technology.

-The script master class, given by Albert Mauri, aims for the participants to learn to express their ideas; convert thoughts into concepts and make them manageable so they can be developed and put into action.
-On the other hand, Rafa Montilla and his creativity class intend to enhance the skills that participants already have to strengthen their creative potential: listening, observing, asking questions and accepting the error as part of the process are some of the key elements transmitted to them.
+The script master class, imparted by Albert Mauri, aims for the participants to learn to express their ideas; convert thoughts into concepts and make them manageable so they can be developed and put into action.
+On the other hand, Rafa Montilla and his creativity class intend to enhance the skills that participants already have to strengthen their creative potential: listening, observing, asking questions and accepting errors as part of the process are some of the key elements transmitted to them.

 The second week’s guiding thread is the creation of a spot about Transhumanism.
 Based on some transhuman product ideas developed during the previous week’s script lessons, the participants, divided into working groups, receive audiovisual language and video editing classes taught by Sara López.
 The goal is to polish the script, make a storyboard, develop a production plan, shoot all the necessary material for the spot and edit it throughout the week.

 This week also features a Production master class taught by Nadala Fernández and a Self-Portrait master class taught by Lisa Pram.
 In the first one, the students learn everything being a producer involves: exhaustive knowledge of the project in which they work, applying creativity to problem solving and being able to manage ideas, budgets, teams and timelines.
 With Lisa Pram, self-identification skills are worked on: questioning and reflecting on what defines us and what we want to convey, as well as being aware of the weight of the other’s gaze, which can interfere with the idea of oneself.